Fixed protection

 Losing fixed protection

-Fixed protection is normally lost if:
+Fixed protection was normally lost if:

 It's the member's responsibility to tell HMRC if fixed protection is lost.
 The member must do this within 90 days of the day on which they could have reasonably been expected to have known they had lost their protection.
 If the member does not do this, then they can be liable to an initial penalty of up to £300 for failure to notify and daily penalties of up to £60 per day thereafter.